Learn with us in discovering and exploring the wonders and mysteries of nature.

 Basic Training

 The chapter’s training course follows the Statewide Curriculum and Basic Training Guide (pdf document) and focuses on Texas landscapes and local ecosystems.
 Classes are designed to provide trainees with the basic knowledge and skills to serve as volunteers in the chapter area’s parks, natural areas, chapter learning events for the public, partner events, and more.
 Class instructors include biologists, botanists, ecologists, geologists, and other natural resource experts from local, state, and federal agencies; universities; and the private sector.
-The fee for the training is $125, which covers class materials, instruction fees, the training manual, and chapter dues for the year ($25).
+The cost is $125 for class materials, instruction, manual, and first year’s dues ($25 annually).

 For details about basic training, go to the Training Class Information page.
 You also may request more information by sending a message to rbmntrain@gmail.com or submitting the form under the Contact Us tab on our website.